 Lice eggs (called nits).
 These look like tiny yellow, tan, or brown dots before they hatch.
 Lice lay nits on hair shafts close to the scalp, where the temperature is perfect for keeping warm until they hatch.
 Nits look sort of like dandruff, only they can't be removed by brushing or shaking them off.

 Unless the infestation is heavy, it's more common to see nits in a child's hair than it is to see live lice crawling on the scalp.
 Lice eggs hatch within 1 to 2 weeks after they're laid.
 After hatching, the remaining shell looks white or clear and stays firmly attached to the hair shaft.
 This is when it's easiest to spot them, as the hair is growing longer and the egg shell is moving away from the scalp.

 Adult lice and nymphs (baby lice).
 The adult louse is no bigger than a sesame seed and is grayish-white or tan.
 Nymphs are smaller and become adult lice about 1 to 2 weeks after they hatch.
-Most lice feed on blood several times a day, but they can survive up to 2 days off the scalp.
+If head lice is not treated, this process repeats itself about every 3 weeks.
+Most lice feed on blood several times a day, and they can survive up to 2 days off the scalp.